microservices-thm-ss21/orga/README.md

 ```
 > Note: Even when saying failed this might be caused due high response times.
 > Please check our the report in any case.

+### Configuration on Windows 10 and IntelliJ IDE

+1. Open the project of repository [stresstest-gatling](https://git.thm.de/microservicesss21/gatling-service) in IntelliJ.
+2. Install the Scala Plugin via `File → Settings → Plugins`.
+You may need to restart IntelliJ (skip if the plugin is already installed).
+3. Add the stresstest service as a module via `File → Project Structure → Modules → + → Import Module → [gatling-service](https://git.thm.de/microservicesss21/gatling-service) → sbt → Dowload both library and sbt sources, use sbt shell for builds, set Project JDK (tested with JDK 12.0.2) → Finish`.
+4. Add a new Run/Debug Configuration as an sbt Task that runs `Gatling/test`.
+5. Make sure the sbt shell is available in the IDE (Tool Windows bar, located at the bottom).
+If it is not, you may need to restart IntelliJ.
+6. Run the system via `docker compose up` within the `orga` directory.
+7. Run the stresstest (sbt Task configured in step 4).

 ## Saga Pattern